ajaygunalan/mycobot_ros2/README.md

    ros2 launch mycobot_moveit_config move_group.launch.py rviz_config_file:=mtc_demos.rviz rviz_config_package:=mycobot_mtc_demos
    ```

-   This opens RViz with a panel called **“Motion Planning Tasks”** pre-loaded (the MTC RViz plugin) ([How to Set Up the MoveIt 2 Task Constructor – ROS 2 Jazzy](https://automaticaddison.com/how-to-set-up-the-moveit-2-task-constructor-ros-2-jazzy/#:~:text=z%3A%3D0.05%20,0)).
+   This opens RViz with a panel called **“Motion Planning Tasks”** pre-loaded (the MTC RViz plugin).
 MoveIt is running as before, and RViz is now ready to visualize Task Constructor tasks and their stages.

-   > **Note:** The provided RViz config will automatically shut down everything when you close RViz (it sets RViz to cause a shutdown on exit) ([How to Configure MoveIt 2 for a Simulated Robot Arm](https://automaticaddison.com/how-to-configure-moveit-2-for-a-simulated-robot-arm/#:~:text=,d%22%2C%20rviz_config_file%5D%2C%20output%3D%22screen%22%2C%20parameters%3D%5B%20moveit_config.robot_description)) ([How to Configure MoveIt 2 for a Simulated Robot Arm](https://automaticaddison.com/how-to-configure-moveit-2-for-a-simulated-robot-arm/#:~:text=exit_event_handler%20%3D%20RegisterEventHandler,reason%3D%27rviz%20exited%27%29%29%2C%20%29%2C)).
+   > **Note:** The provided RViz config will automatically shut down everything when you close RViz (it sets RViz to cause a shutdown on exit).
 Keep RViz open while running the demos.

-5. **(Optional) Use Helper Script:** The tutorial provided a quick-launch script `mycobot_280_mtc_demos.sh` and suggested adding an alias `mtc_demos` for convenience ([How to Set Up the MoveIt 2 Task Constructor – ROS 2 Jazzy](https://automaticaddison.com/how-to-set-up-the-moveit-2-task-constructor-ros-2-jazzy/#:~:text=Now%20add%20an%20alias%20called,mtc_demos%20to%20your%20bashrc%20file)).
+5. **(Optional) Use Helper Script:** The tutorial provided a quick-launch script `mycobot_280_mtc_demos.sh` and suggested adding an alias `mtc_demos` for convenience.
 If you set that up, you can launch the above two steps with one command:
    ```bash
    mtc_demos
    ```